pivlab/annual_review_of_biomedical_data_science/manuscript.md

 All of them have limitations and offer a partial view of the complex molecular interplay underlying pathophysiological processes.
 In this section, we describe a gene module-based approach aimed at identifying patterns shared across these data sources.
 The underlying hypothesis of this approach is that biologically meaningful, disease-relevant gene-gene links will be revealed when different yet incomplete data modalities are integrated.
-In particular, we show examples on how the integration of gene modules with gene-trait associations and gene-drug data highlight core genes, disease-relevant molecular processes and drug’s mechanisms of action.
+In particular, we show examples on how the integration of gene modules with gene-trait associations and gene-drug data highlight core genes, disease-relevant molecular processes and drugs' mechanisms of action.

 The PhenoPLIER framework [@doi:10.1038/s41467-023-41057-4] is a recent computational framework that implements this gene module-based approach.
 PhenoPLIER can integrate gene modules extracted from any transcriptome data with gene-trait associations from TWAS and drug-induced transcriptional profiles (**Figure {@fig:fig4}**).